Financing your studies with CodeSpace

 If you don’t qualify for a personal bank loan, you can apply for an aggregated study loan through our financing partner, Student Hero.
 They make collective applications to banks, which lowers the requirements to receive a loan.

 To apply, you must have a small but steady income, or if you are not earning yourself you can apply with a family member or sponsor who can prove a steady income.
-You or your sponsor must have a South African bank account.
-Your repayments can be as little as R800 per month.
+You or your sponsor must have a South African bank account and a South African ID.
+Your repayments can be as little as R1300 per month.

 FAQ